Cinnamon Roll Oatmeal

 Arman’s recipe tips

-- Add more protein.
-Swap the cream cheese for Greek yogurt and add 1-2 tablespoons of powdered sugar (or powdered sugar substitute).
+- Add more protein by swapping the cream cheese for Greek yogurt and stirring in 1-2 tablespoons of powdered sugar or powdered sweetener for sweetness.

-- Increase the ratios.
+- Scale up the recipe easily.
 My recipe calls for a ratio of ½ cup of oats to 1 cup of milk.
-For every additional ½ cup of oats, you want to increase the milk by ¾ cup.
+For every additional ½ cup of oats, increase the milk by ¾ cup.
 If you prefer thicker oatmeal, only increase the liquid by ½ cup.

 Frequently asked questions